j-Riv/shopify-tools-cli/README.md

   index.js getProductsByTemplate  Gets products by template. index.js tagCustomers           Adds tags to customer, if customer does not
                                   exists it will create them.
+  index.js updateMetafields       Updates metafields

 Options:
       --version   Show version number                                  [boolean] -i, --import    The name of the csv to import ex: shopify-import      [string] -e, --export    What to name the errors export ex: shopify-errors     [string] -t, --tags      The tags to add to the product ex `tag1, tag2, tag3`  [string] -p, --template  The product template to search for `template-suffix`  [string] -h, --help      Show help                                            [boolean]
 ```

 ## Setup